What You’ll Learn

 Movement in 30-year fixed rate mortgages before and after Fed Funds rate increases.
 Source: Mortgage News Daily

-According to traditional lender wisdom, we’d expect to see the mortgage rates go up after the Fed raised rates…but in fact, in all 4 instances, the rates went down the day after.
+According to traditional lender wisdom, we’d expect to see the mortgage rates go up after the Fed raised rates…but in fact, every single time the Fed raised rates in 2018, the rates went down the day after.

 Which means if you had locked a rate the day before the Fed Day, you’d have ended up with a higher rate on your mortgage.

 The key takeaway?
 The data shows that there’s no relationship between the Fed raising rates and your mortgage rate.